kobinasam/NSF-2131175-Papers-And-Code/README.md

 You can run the script like this: ```mpiexec -n $1 lmbp.exe $2```, where ```$1``` is the parameter for number of workers for the parallelization and ```$2``` is the parameter for how many multiples of 10 trajectories to run for training.

 The simplest execution to test if everything is working is thus: ```mpiexec -n 1 lmbp.exe 1.```

+The repository has mainly two folders where one focuses on the inplementation of the drop-out technique whiles the other does not.
+Our main goal was to see how the implementation of the drop-out technique impacts the results of our trajectory parallelization.